Opal: Multimodal Image Generation for News Illustration: Related Work

 Generative models have evolved greatly over the past decade in tandem with machine learning.
-Style transfer approaches were some of the early and popular seminal approaches.
-Neural style transfer approaches transitively applied style attributes to target images.\cite{gatys2015neural} StyleGAN and StyleGAN2 similarly showed that deep learning models could learn to isolate style attributes within classes of images such as faces. \cite{karras2020analyzing} SPADE similarly granted users with stylistic control over high quality images by preserving the content information across learning blocks.
-Within their system, users could control style in along a continuous dimension, turning a mountain landscape from a cool cloudy blue atmosphere into something fiery red and volcanic. \cite{park2019SPADE} For generative design and AI, style has long been a popular method of steering and interacting with generative art tools.
-One rationale for why stylization is so compelling as a core functionality for generative systems could be that subject and style have been empirically found to have different cognitive markers. \cite{Kawabata2004NeuralCO,cupchik,augustin}
+Neural style transfer approaches were some of the early and popular seminal approaches.
+They applied style attributes from a source image to target images.\cite{gatys2015neural} Building on top of this work in the generative adversarial networks (GAN) space, StyleGAN and StyleGAN2 showed that deep learning models could learn from and stochastically vary style attributes within classes of images such as faces. \cite{karras2020analyzing} SPADE was another technique that allowed stylistic variation over high quality images, while keeping the semantic information within those images intact.
+Within a demonstration of SPADE, users could control style in a continuous dimension–for example, turning a cool cloudy blue ocean horizon into a fiery red sunrise at sea. \cite{park2019SPADE} These works affirm that style has long been a popular method of steering and interacting with generative AI tools.
+One rationale for why stylization is so compelling as a core functionality for generative systems could be that subject and style have been empirically found within cognitive science literature to be separately processed modes of information. \cite{Kawabata2004NeuralCO,cupchik,augustin}

-While style is one of vector of interest, a north star goal for human AI co-creation systems has always been in pursuit of declarative generation, being able to offer users the ability to semantically control generative outputs.
-This goal has been approached in a number of domains from images to music to 3D shapes. \cite{aggarwal2020neurosymbolic, cococo,Chaudhuri:2013:ACC} For example, within the domain of music, Cococo gave users the ability to control at a local level how happy, sad, or surprising the measure of music was---allowing users to declaratively edit music based on emotion using Semantic Sliders.
+While style is one vector of interest, a north star goal for human AI co-creation systems has always been declarative generation, the ability to semantically control generative outputs.
+This goal has been approached in a number of domains from images to music to 3D shapes. \cite{aggarwal2020neurosymbolic, cococo,Chaudhuri:2013:ACC, liu_chilton} For example, within the domain of music, Cococo gave users the ability to control at a local level how happy, sad, or surprising a measure of music was---allowing users to declaratively edit music based on emotion with their concept of “semantic sliders”.